riptano/graph-examples/graph-migration/README.md

 ## Generate Core Graph Schema
 Graph Schema Migration tool creates classic graph frame.
 Based on classic graph frame schema, the tool generates core graph schema.

-There are two types of format when outputting the schema, cql and gremlin.
-Cql format schema is the CQL script to create graph keyspace and tables under cqlsh.
-Gremlin format schema is the groovy script to create core graph schema under gremlin-console or Studio.
+The generated core graph schema is formatted as a groovy script that may be used with the gremlin-console or Studio.

 Run the following command to output the core graph schema generation script when the DSE server is up:
 ```
-dse graph-migrate-schema [-cql | -gremlin] <classic_graph> <core_graph>
+dse graph-migrate-schema <classic_graph> <core_graph>
 ```

-- `-cql`: specifies the output as cql format.
-- `-gremlin`: specifies the output as gremlin format.
 - `<classic_graph>`: the name of the existing classic graph you would like to migrate from.
 - `<core_graph>`: the name of the new core graph you would like to create.